fshh/gun-tetris/README.md

 # gun-tetris
-Tetris in PICO-8, controlled by lightgun mechanics.
+Tetris in PICO-8, with additional lightgun-inspired mechanics.
+WIP.